Hybrid Workforce

 Poor team dynamics

-It is a challenge to establish and maintain connections with coworkers in a hybrid workplace.
-Poor group dynamics can lead to a disruptive work setup.
+Establishing and maintaining connections with coworkers in a hybrid workplace can be challenging.
+Poor group dynamics can lead to a disruptive work environment.

 A manager can organize daily social gatherings that are open to everyone, regardless of location, to help boost morale and productivity.